 “I wish the program and future journalism students and staff great luck, and I hope the college doesn’t turn the Pioneer into a magazine.
 It’s all out of my hands now.
 I appreciate having had the opportunity to serve.”

-Zindelo was hired as fulltime adviser a number of years ago after an interview process with the former Vice President of Academic Affairs Greg Gardner and Associate Vice President of Academic affairs Kim Jameson who said they wanted to “know his heart”, according to emails obtained by the Pioneer.
+Zindelo was hired as fulltime adviser a number of years ago after an interview process with the former Vice President of Academic Affairs Greg Gardner and former Associate Vice President of Academic affairs Kim Jameson who said they wanted to “know his heart”, according to emails obtained by the Pioneer.

 He had served as the Pioneer summer newspaper adviser for many years, first starting 2004.